First, an email from Arlo:

 I located a dry bedroll and I soon found myself listening to the thunder and lightning as I lay down to rest.
 I felt a strong peace which affirmed the covenant I was about to enter into with God and my future bride.
 I slept soundly as the heavens rang out about my heart.

-On April 16, 1983, I married Edie.
+On April 16, 1983, I married Dot.
 I had been raised by sensible Christian parents.
 Family issues were simple for a family in an agricultural environment with a God-centered culture.
-Edie, on the other hand, had grown up under the shadows of an alcoholic father who had created a lifetime of turmoil, resulting in a broken family.
+Dot, on the other hand, had grown up under the shadows of an alcoholic father who had created a lifetime of turmoil, resulting in a broken family.
 But, I was a cowboy!
 I could do this.

 Over the next fifteen years or so, my marriage went through many of the typical ups and downs.
 Our three children had become the center of our lives.
 They were becoming strong Christian leaders among their friends.
 To this day, they remain very close to their Lord and Savior.
 My cowboying, ranching, rodeoing and teaching duties had put a strain on our marriage.
 I had become a workaholic.